tiprankstipranks

 Natural and Human Disruptions - Risk 1

-Our business may be subject to risks arising from natural disasters, epidemic diseases, pandemics, and public health crises.
+Our business may be subject to risks arising from catastrophic events, including natural disasters, significant or extreme weather events, outbreaks of war or terrorism, epidemic diseases, pandemics, and public health crises.

 See a full breakdown of risk according to category and subcategory.
 The list starts with the category with the most risk.
 Click on subcategories to read relevant extracts from the most recent report.